|Thursday, 27 April 2017 at John McIntyre Conference Centre, Pollock Halls of Residence|

 - Professor Stephen Wilson, Fellow of the Institute of Mathematics and its Applications, Mathematics and Statistics.
 University of Strathclyde

 - Susanne Lee, GE Global Research / Inspection Technologies.

-- Prof. Paolo Perona, Chair of Environmental Enginering, School of Engineering.
+- Professor Grunde Jomaas, BRE Chair of Fire Safety Enginering, School of Engineering.

 Several prizes will be on offer at the 2017 conference: